 That command will open the pdf and spit out each page to its own tiff file.
 Here is what each argument does.

-• The image resolution can be controlled with the -density flag, here specified as 300 dpi.
-The larger the number, the larger the tiff files will be and the longer the command will take to run.
+flag, here specified as 300 dpi.
+The larger the number, the larger the tiff files will be and the longer the command will take to run. -alpha

-• -alpha with the remove keyword will remove the transparency of the pdf; in some cases it may be necessary to also explicitly specify a background color for the tiff files, for example -background white.
+keyword will remove the transparency of the pdf; in some cases it may be necessary to also explicitly specify a background color for the tiff files, for example-background white

 The second step is to combine all the tiffs into a single page with this command: